usmaan677/usmaan677/README.md

 # 👋 Hi, I'm Usmaan!

 I'm a Computer Science student passionate about using code to build meaningful tools that solve real-world problems.
-I enjoy creating clean, accessible web apps and browser extensions — especially those that empower users to make better, more ethical choices.
+I enjoy creating clean, accessible web apps and browser extensions especially those that help users to make better, more ethical choices.

 ---